cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/mapreduce-programs.rst

   at the time the long-running transaction was started.

-- All writes of the long-running transaction are committed atomically, and only become visible to others after they are committed.
+- All writes of the long-running transaction are committed atomically, and only become visible to other transactions after they are committed.

-- The long-running transaction can read its own writes.
+- Tasks of a MapReduce program may not see each other's writes because of buffering of datasets.

 However, there is a key difference: long-running transactions do not participate in conflict detection.
 If another transaction overlaps with the long-running transaction and